Kerangka contenttypes¶

 tags = GenericRelation(TaggedItem)

-instances will each have a tags
+Bookmark instances will each have a tags attribute, which can

-be used to retrieve their associated TaggedItems
+be used to retrieve their associated TaggedItems:

 >>> b = Bookmark(url='https://www.djangoproject.com/')